friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

        .subscribe(view::showRepositories, view::showError)
 ```
 #RxApollo response can be transformed into LiveData

 ---
-#Mutations
-##Queries are for getting Data Mutations are for making changes on server
-## Demo: Mutation
----
-#Optimistic Updates
-##Mutations can update data locally prior to request being sent
-##If failure occurs Apollo Store will rollback changes
----
-#How its Made:
-##Gradle plugin with code gen written in Kotlin
-##ApolloClient borrows heavily from OKHTTP (fill in details)
-##ApolloCall is similar to OKhttpCall (interceptors all the way down)

----

-#Why do we need Apollo Code Gen
-##Generates Java Request/Response POJOs & Parsers
-###<br><br>
-###Written in Kotlin with :heart:

----
 #Version 1.0 ships today
 ##380 commits
 ##1000s of tests